ufs-community/uwtools/docs/sections/contributor_guide/developer_setup.rst

 In an active development shell, the following ``make`` targets are available and act on all ``.py`` files under ``src/``:

-Formats Python code with black, imports with isort, docstrings with docformatter, and .jsonschema documents with jq.

 +---------------------+------------------------------------------------------------+
 | Command             |  Description                                               |